 Most problems with zucchini plants are caused by 3 types of insects:

-Squash bugs are less common, but still can cause zucchini plant problems.
+Squash bugs are very common in come parts of the country, and they can really cause quite a lot of zucchini plant problems.
 They are usually gray or brown in color, although some are almost black.
 They are usually about the size of a dime and travel in packs.
 Squash bugs will suck the juices from the plant and will actually attack the squash itself, although they usually lay their eggs on the underside of the leaves.
 Again, it's easier to prevent a squash bug problem than cure it.
 Many of the same products that prevent vine borers and cucumber beetles will also prevent squash bug infestations.
 You can begin spraying soon after the seedlings emerge.
 By the time the blossoms appear and the plants begin to set fruit, you should have the problem under control.
 Most of these insecticides are available at most garden centers and should be applied according to the manufacturer's instructions.
 If you are trying to grow organically, choose pest resistant zucchini varieties and keep your garden free of weeds and other plant debris.
 You can also cover the stems of the plants with cardboard tubes to discourage pests.
+Plant your zucchini early in the season as squash bugs tend to be most active in the summer months.

 Zucchini plant problems can also be the result of diseases including wilt disease, powdery mildew, downy mildew and scab disease.
 If these diseases have affected your zucchini patch, you will notice discolored leaves with splotches on them.
 Most diseases are controlled by choosing disease resistant varieties of zucchini.
 They can also be controlled with soap sprays and/or fungicides that are readily available in most garden centers.